chukysoria/spotify-connect-web/README.md

                         work)
   --credentials CREDENTIALS, -c CREDENTIALS
-                        File to load and save credentials from/to --device DEVICE, -D DEVICE
+                        File to load and save credentials from/to --audiosink {alsa,snapcast}, -a {alsa,snapcast}
+                        output audio to alsa device or to Snapcast --device DEVICE, -D DEVICE
                         alsa output device
   --mixer MIXER, -m MIXER